pgsleepy/ultimatexr.io-1/content/docs/multiplayer/technical-overview.md

 3) Notify and replicate any state changes.
 We call this **StateSync**.

 All components in UltimateXR and user created components that inherit from `UxrComponent` have these abilities.

+{{% callout info %}}
+When users cannot inherit from `UxrComponent` because their class already inherits from another common base class, UltimateXR provides a way to use interfaces instead.
+{{% /callout %}}

 ## Sync-on-join